-Our edit should feel as bold and filmic as the script, capturing the grace and vitality of our performers with clever lighting and cutting that makes it look like a single, fluid, continuous take.
+Our edit should capture the grace and vitality of our performers with clever cutting that makes it look like a single, fluid, continuous take.

 The shots and sequences will be selected and shaped into a story that fits comfortably within a 30-second spot but which also has space to breathe so that these moments of rest can land.